robertfmath/Create-Intro-Cards/README.md

 These custom columns are used to generate a series of "column name: attribute value" pairings (e.g., "Hometown: New York, NY") for each individual, which appears below their name on their intro card.
 If an individual doesn't have a value listed for any custom column, that column's "column name: attribute value" pairing is omitted from their card.

 The generated PDF contains all individuals' intro cards, arranged four per page.
-It's a simple way to transform a dataset of individuals' attributes&mdash;collected from sources such as surveys&mdash;into a fun, visually appealing, and easily shareable summary.
+It's a simple way to transform a dataset of individuals' attributes&mdash;collected from sources such as surveys&mdash;into a fun, easily shareable visual summary.

 ## Dependencies